lvrfrc87/git-acp-ansible/README.md

             - Git repo URL.
         required: True
         type: str
+    ssh_params:
+        description:
+            - Dictionary containing SSH parameters.
+        type: dict
+        default: None
+        options:
+            key_file:
+                description:
+                    - Specify an optional private key file path, on the target host, to use for the checkout.
+            accept_hostkey:
+                description:
+                    - If C(yes), ensure that "-o StrictHostKeyChecking=no" is
+                      present as an ssh option.
+                type: bool
+                default: 'no'
+            ssh_opts:
+                description:
+                    - Creates a wrapper script and exports the path as GIT_SSH which git then automatically uses to override ssh arguments.
+                      An example value could be "-o StrictHostKeyChecking=no" (although this particular option is better set via C(accept_hostkey)).
+                type: str
+                default: None
+    executable:
+        description:
+            - Path to git executable to use.
+If not supplied, the normal mechanism for resolving binary paths will be used.
+        version_added: "1.4"
     remote:
         description:
             - Local system alias for git remote PUSH and PULL repository operations.